sunbird-specs/QuML/v1/question.md

 To alleviate this problem, the implementation of generalized response processing is an optional feature.
 Players that do not support it can instead implement a smaller number of standard response processors called response processing templates.
 These templates are also defined using javascript for evaluation of logic and should be implemented by the QuML implementation.

-Following are two standard response processing templates defined in QML (an additional template for response processing using templates is defined in the Template Processing section):
+Following are two standard response processing templates defined in QuML (an additional template for response processing using templates is defined in the Template Processing section):

 **MATCH_CORRECT**